dustinpfister/blog_posts/_posts/threejs-curve-geometry-from.md

 layout: post
 categories: three.js
 id: 1018
-updated: 2022-12-16 15:35:53
+updated: 2023-05-25 14:56:22
-version: 1.14
+version: 1.15
 ---

-The [Curve class](https://threejs.org/docs/#api/en/extras/core/Curve) is the base class for several core threejs Class to create a Curve in space.
-There is then a Cuve class prototype method called the get point method that can then be used to get any point along a curve in the form of a Vector3 object by passing a zero to one value as an argument.
+The [Curve class](https://threejs.org/docs/#api/en/extras/core/Curve) is the base class for several core threejs Classes to create a Curve in space.
+There is then a Cuve class prototype method called the get point method that can then be used to get any point along a curve in the form of a Vector3 object, or Vector2 object for 2d curves, by passing a zero to one value as an argument.
 For the most part thus far I have been using curves as a way to define paths than can then be used to set the position of object3d objects over time such as mesh objects, and cameras.
 I have also been using curves to get vector3 objects that can then be passed to the look at method to set the rotation for objects also.
-However I have not yet got into using curves as a way to define the position attributes of custom buffer geometry which is what this post will focus on.
+However I have not yet got into using curves as a way to define the position attributes of custom buffer geometry objects which is what this post will focus on.

+There are both easy, and not so easy ways of making a gometry from a curve.
+When it comes to 2D curves there is creating a shape object, and a Shape or Extrude geometry can be made from that.
+There are also ways of making a 3d shape from a 2d curve by using the Lathe Geometry class.
+However there is also of course 3D curves as well and using them to help in the process of creating a cusotm geomerty from the ground up.

 <!-- more -->